Ficool

 Kiah watched as Eden's face hardened.

 "What's the test about?"
-She pressed.
+She pressed in curiosity.

 A sigh escaped Eden's lips.